datawithtee/SALES-ANALYSIS-DASHBOARD-WITH-POWER-BI/README.md

 This project demonstrates how sales data can be transformed into actionable insights using Power BI, enabling businesses to make better strategic and operational decisions.

-Project Preview
+## Project Preview

-(Add dashboard screenshot here)
+- <a href="https://github.com/datawithtee/SALES-ANALYSIS-DASHBOARD-WITH-POWER-BI/blob/main/Sales%20dashboard%20project.jpg"> DASHBORD</a>

-Author
+## Author

 Aishat Bankole
 Data Analyst | Operations Manager